LRAJA33/OpenPLC_EtherCAT/README.md

-EtherCAT connection with OpenPLC
+**EtherCAT connection with OpenPLC**

+**Hardwares:**

+Raspberry pi4
+Veichi SD700 servo drive

 Key Functions and Their Purposes:

-EtherCATinit: Initializes EtherCAT communication, sets up the master, and configures the slaves.
+**EtherCATinit: **Initializes EtherCAT communication, sets up the master, and configures the slaves.
-RegisterRxInDomain and RegisterTxInDomain: Registers the PDOs in the EtherCAT domain.
+**RegisterRxInDomain and RegisterTxInDomain:** Registers the PDOs in the EtherCAT domain.
-ConfigureSlave: Configures the slave settings, including PDOs and synchronization.
+**ConfigureSlave: **Configures the slave settings, including PDOs and synchronization.
-PlcInputOutputPrintout: Prints PLC Input and Output configurations for linking with the PLC program.
+**PlcInputOutputPrintout:** Prints PLC Input and Output configurations for linking with the PLC program.
-EtherCATcyclic: Handles cyclic EtherCAT communication, including reading inputs, writing outputs, and sending/receiving process data. check_domain1_state and check_master_state: Monitor the state of EtherCAT domains and the master.
+**EtherCATcyclic:** Handles cyclic EtherCAT communication, including reading inputs, writing outputs, and sending/receiving process data.
+**check_domain1_state and check_master_state:** Monitor the state of EtherCAT domains and the master.
-terminate_handler: Cleanup function to release allocated resources upon termination.
+**terminate_handler:** Cleanup function to release allocated resources upon termination.

 **Setup instructions**
 Dependencies: